 “Supporters have shown how they have an important role to play in maintaining a strong relationship between clubs and the community.
 Fans organisations are being asked to play an increasing consultative role and financial support should be available to them.”

 So SD began work in October 2000, based at Birkbeck College.
-Our initial business plan envisaged the establishment of 50 supporters’ trusts, but it soon became clear that demand massively exceeded expectations, with supporters' trusts being formed in excess of the original 50 estimated.
+Our initial business plan envisaged the establishment of 50 supporters’ trusts, but it soon became clear that demand massively exceeded expectations, with supporters' trusts being formed in excess of the original 50 estimated, and as at the start of 2018 totaling more than 200.

 England and Wales (The English Football Pyramid)